torik42/YaLafi/README.md

 Run-time increases quasi linearly with file size.
 Due to token generation for each single “normal” character, memory usage may be substantial for long input texts.

-Number of effective code lines (without blank and pure comment lines) is around 1050 for Tex2txt/tex2txt.py and 1450 for yalafi/\*.py in total.

 <a name="equation-html-report"></a>
 With